briandconnelly/hankshaweffect/model/README.md

-# Model for TODO paper title
+# Model for "The Evolution of Cooperation by the Hankshaw Effect"

 This folder contains the source code for the model, which is maintained as a Python package named [`hankshaw`](https://pypi.python.org/pypi/hankshaw/).